het-tanis/prolug-labs/Linux-Labs/107-server-startup-process/step1/text.md

 What hardware does your system currently run on?
 Processor, NIC, Virtualization?

-Use the Solution to follow along and look around a new Linux system for the first time.
+Use the Solution if you do not know the correct answers.

 <br>